-“Folding Field,” 2025, Textiles, steel, ceramics, concrete, wood, paint, Total Installation extends about 10 acres, highest point is 15 feet, Photos by Maya Ciarocchi and Stephan Hagan.
+“Folding Field,” 2025, Textiles, steel, ceramics, concrete, wood, paint, Total Installation extends about 10 acres, highest point is 15 feet, Photos by Maya Ciarrocchi and Stefan Hagan.
 (Scroll down for description)

 Folding Field, Commission & Exhibition

-“Folding Field,” 2025, Textiles, steel, ceramics, concrete, wood, paint, Total Installation extends about 10 acres, highest point is 15 feet, Photos by Maya Ciarocchi and Stephan Hagan.
+“Folding Field,” 2025, Textiles, steel, ceramics, concrete, wood, paint, Total Installation extends about 10 acres, highest point is 15 feet, Photos by Maya Ciarrocchi and Stefan Hagan.
 (Scroll down for description)

-“Folding Field,” 2025, Textiles, steel, ceramics, concrete, wood, paint, Total Installation extends about 10 acres, highest point is 15 feet, Photos by Maya Ciarocchi and Stephan Hagan.
+“Folding Field,” 2025, Textiles, steel, ceramics, concrete, wood, paint, Total Installation extends about 10 acres, highest point is 15 feet, Photos by Maya Ciarrocchi and Stefan Hagan.

 (Scroll down for description)